BBBmau/cpp_tetris/README.md

 sudo apt-get install libsoil-dev
 ```

-The following code is used to compile the program with OpenGL and SOIL libraries.
+The following code is used to compile the program with OpenGL, SOIL, and GLFW libraries from root directory.

-`g++ main.cpp -o firstOpenGlApp -lglut -lGLU -lGL -lSOIL`
+`g++ src/main.cpp -o firstOpenGlApp -lglut -lGLU -lGL -lSOIL -lglfw`